-K = conductivity of alternate material at mean rating temperature indicated for the applicable fluid temperature (Btu x in/h x ft2 x °F) and
+K = conductivity of alternate material at mean rating temperature indicated for the applicable fluid temperature (Btu × in/h × ft2 × °F) and

-For direct-buried heating and hot water system piping, reduction of these thicknesses by 11/2 inches (38 mm) shall be C. permitted (before thickness adjustment required in footnote b but not to thicknesses less than 1 inch (25 mm).

-C403.10.3.1 Protection of piping insulation.
+- c.
+For direct-buried heating and hot water system piping, reduction of these thicknesses by 11/2 inches (38 mm) shall be permitted (before thickness adjustment required in footnote b but not to thicknesses less than 1 inch (25 mm). - C403.10.3.1 Protection of piping insulation.
 Piping insulation exposed to weather shall be protected from damage, including that due to sunlight, moisture, physical damage, and wind, and shall provide shielding from solar radiation that can cause degradation of the material.
 Protection shall be removeable for no less than six feet from the equipment for maintenance.
 Adhesive tape shall not be permitted.

 C403.10.4 Insulation of HVAC system refrigerant piping.
-Field installed HVAC refrigerant piping, other than piping factory installed in HVAC equipment, shall have insulation as listed below, at a conductivity rating of 0.21 to 0.26 Btu x in/(h x ft2 x °F) with a mean temperature rating of 75°F. Piping insulation exposed to weather shall be protected from damage, including that due to sunlight, moisture, physical damage and wind, and shall a.
-For piping smaller than 1-1/2 inch (38 mm) and located in partitions within conditioned spaces, reduction of these thicknesses by 1 inch (25 mm) shall be permitted (before thickness adjustment required in footnote b) but not to a thickness less than 1 inch (25 mm).

-provide shielding from solar radiation that can cause degradation of the material.
+Field installed HVAC refrigerant piping, other than piping factory installed in HVAC equipment, shall have insulation as listed below, at a conductivity rating of 0.21 to 0.26 Btu \times in/(h \times ft2 \times °F) with a mean temperature rating of 75°F. Piping insulation exposed to weather shall be protected from damage, including that due to sunlight, moisture, physical damage and wind, and shall provide shielding from solar radiation that can cause degradation of the material.
 Adhesive tape shall not be permitted.
 Manufacturer's required minimum pipe insulation shall be maintained.